gboehl/dynare/windows/README.txt

 — For 32-bit systems:
   https://ftpmirror.gnu.org/gnu/octave/windows/octave-5.1.0-w32-installer.exe

-Every time you run Octave, you should type the two following commands (assuming that you have installed Dynare at the standard location, and replacing ‘4.x.y’ by the correct version number):
+Every time you run Octave, you should type the following command (assuming that you have installed Dynare at the standard location, and replacing ‘4.x.y’ by the correct version number):

   addpath c:\dynare\4.x.y\matlab